firebase/firebase-admin-node/README.md

 * Copy generated d.ts files to the build directory.
 * Re-enable the `npm run build:tests` in CI.
+* Update return types in the methods of `FirebaseNamespace` class.

 # Firebase Admin Node.js SDK